joomla/joomla-framework/src/Joomla/Event/README.md

 ## Immutable Events

-An immutable event cannot be modified after its instanciation :
+An immutable event cannot be modified after its instanciation:

 - its arguments cannot be modified
 - its propagation can't be stopped